An "Indie Next" pick for May 2018

 In prose filled with hilarious and heartbreakingly accurate one-liners, Stephen McCauley has written a novel that examines how we define home, family, and love.
 Be prepared to laugh, shed a few tears, and have thoughts of your own ex-life triggered.
 (Throw pillows optional.)

-Praise for My Ex-Life
+Media and praise for My Ex-Life

 "As always, McCauley's effervescent prose is full of wit and wisdom on every topic—college application essays, Airbnb operation, weed addiction, live porn websites, and, most of all, people.
 'When everything looks perfectly right about a person, there's usually something significantly wrong.'
 'All couples start off as Romeo and Juliet and end up as Laurel and Hardy.'
 A gin and tonic for the soul."
 Kirkus Reviews